zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

         }
     }

 We have changed a couple of things here.
 Firstly instead of a normal ``ResultSet`` we are using the ``HydratingResultSet``.
 This Object requires two parameters, the second one being the object to hydrate into and the first one being the ``hydrator`` that will be used.
 A ``hydrator``, in short, is an object that changes any sort of data from one format to another.
-The InputFormat that we have is an ``ArrayObject`` but we want ``Blog``-Models.
-The ``ClassMethods``-hydrator will take care of this using the setter- and getter functions of our ``Blog``-model.
+The InputFormat that we have is an ``ArrayObject`` but we want ``Post``-Models.
+The ``ClassMethods``-hydrator will take care of this using the setter- and getter functions of our ``Post``-model.

 Instead of dumping the ``$result`` variable we now directly return the initialized ``HydratingResultSet`` so we'll be able to access the data stored within.
 In case we get something else returned that is not an instance of a ``ResultInterface`` we return an empty array.

-Refreshing the page you will now see all your blogs listed on the page.
+Refreshing the page you will now see all your blog posts listed on the page.
 Great!

 Refactoring hidden dependencies
 ===============================

 There's one little thing that we have done that's not a best-practice.
-We use both a Hydrator and an Object inside our Mapper.
-Both of which are dependencies and components that the mapper itself shouldn't instantiate.
-It is much cleaner to use constructor-injection for those two components which in turn makes the mapper almost universally usable.
+We use both a Hydrator and an Object inside our

 .. code-block:: php
    :linenos: